agpelliza/sublime_text_setup/README.md

   ]
 ```

-...or only in the most common ERB contexts:
+...or if you only want the most common ERB contexts:

 ```json
   [